-В. DISTRICT OFFICE, FILE NAME, AND NUMBER: CESAM-RD-N, Mine No. 5, Mays Mining, Inc., SAM-2009-00470-CTM PROJECT LOCATION AND BACKGROUND INFORMATION: The review area for this AJD form encompasses only the area attified as W1 (Wetland 1) identified in the delineation report and figures.
-State:Alabama County/parish/borough: Walker City: Cordova Center coordinates of site (lat/long in degree decimal format): Lat.
-33.739602° Pick List, Long87.14737° Pick List.
-Universal Transverse Mercator: Name of nearest waterbody: Mulberry Fork Name of nearest Traditional Navigable Water (TNW) Into which the aquatic resource flows: Name of watershed or Hydrologic Unit Code (HUC): Mulberry Fork 03160109 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+В. DISTRICT OFFICE, FILE NAME, AND NUMBER: CESAM-RD-N, Shannon Mine No. 3, SAM-2010-00792-CTM PROJECT LOCATION AND BACKGROUND INFORMATION: The review area for this AJD form only includes the areas attified as Basin 025, Basin 028, Basin 047, Basin 047B, D1, D2, and D3.
+State:Alabama County/parish/borough: Jefferson City: Brookwood Center coordinates of site (lat/long in degree decimal format): Lat.
+33.374230° Pick List, Long87.074922° Pick List.
+Universal Transverse Mercator: Name of nearest waterbody: Blue Creek Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Valley Creek Name of watershed or Hydrologic Unit Code (HUC): Upper Black Warrior Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
 Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
-D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
-Date: 4/29/19 Field Determination.
-Date(s): 10/30/18, 12/19/18 (agent); January 18, 2019 (Corps) CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION.
-The as A way as "a quie able suggested of the U.S." within Divers and Henberg Act (DHA) is middiation (as defined by 22 CED next 220) in the re Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the ew area.
+D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ☐ Office (Desk) Determination.
+Date: 12/29/2021 ☐ Field Determination.
+Date(s): 10/25/2021 SEC A. CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION.
+Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the ew area.
 [Required] Waters subject to the ebb and flow of the tide.
 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
+Explain: В. (CWA SECTION 404 DETERMINATION OF JURISDICTION.
 The re Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
 [Required] 1.
 Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): 1 TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters 2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
 Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
 Wetlands: acres. c.
 Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): 2.
-Non-negative description de (about 16 anniliants).
-2. Non-regulated waters/wetlands (check if applicable): 3 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: W1 is located at 33 744501, -87 149931 in the northern portion of the site.
-W1 encompasses 0.02 acre and is a palustrine emergent wetland.
-W1 formed in a small depression along an existing dirt access road.
-W1 is isolated and is not connected hydrologically to a downstream TNW.
-It is approximately 660 feet from Mulberry Fork, a designated Section 10 water.
-W1 is not located within the 100 year floodplain.
-The wetland has no nexus to interstate or foreign commerce.
-It is not known to be used by interstate or foreign travelers for recreation or other purposes.
-It does not produce fish or shellfish that could be taken and sold in interstate or foreign commerce, and is not known to be used for industrial purposes by industries in interstate commerce.
-For these reasons, W1 is a non-jurisdictional feature.
+Non-regulated waters/wetlands (check if applicable): 3 ☑ Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Explain: The review area for this AJD form only includes the areas identified as Basin 025, Basin 028, Basin 047, Basin 047B, D1, D2, and D3.
+Basin 025, Basin 028, Basin 047, and Basin 047B were constructed as permitted NPDES sediment basins designed to meet Clean Water Act requirements (NPDES permit AL0076597).
+Pursuant to 33 CFR Part 328 (51 FR 41206 November 13, 1986) these types of waters are not considered to be waters of the U. S. See

 1 Boxes checked below shall be supported by completing the appropriate sections in Section III below.

 2 For purposes of this form, an RPW is defined as a tributary that is not a TNW and that typically flows year-round or has continuous flow at least "seasonally" (e.g., typically 3 months).